Chargeback clusters as an AML red flag

 E‑commerce vs. Traditional Retail: Chargeback Differences

-E‑commerce businesses often face higher chargeback rates than traditional retailers due to the digital nature of transactions.
+E‑commerce businesses often face higher rates than traditional retailers due to the digital nature of transactions.
 Online purchases lack physical interaction, leading to increased fraud risks and customer disputes.
-Meanwhile, traditional retail can leverage personal service to resolve issues on-site, often decreasing the likelihood of chargebacks resulting from misunderstandings.
+Meanwhile, traditional retail can leverage personal service to resolve issues on-site, often decreasing the likelihood of issues resulting from misunderstandings.

 Scenarios in the Travel and Hospitality Sectors